platipodium/mossco-code/doc/reference_manual/src/mainpage.md

 (and respective libraries) used for the different requirements for MOSSCO.
 You may also consult the bug data base <http://www.mossco.de/bugs> for solving these problems.

-For ESMF, you optionally need the NetCDF C library.
+For ESMF, you need the NetCDF C library.
 For GOTM and the NetCDF data components in MOSSCO, you need to install the NetCDF Fortran library (if using NetCDF > 4.1.3).

 ## Installing ESMF

 Decide on a directory where to put the ESMF source, and set the environment variable `$ESMF_DIR` to point to this directory.

 1. download the `git` repository of esmf